Sevenars Concerts, Inc., est 1968

 In 1978, Robelyn Schrade, already garnering raves following her sold-out New York recitals, married outstanding New Zealand pianist, David James, and the concerts became "Schrade-James family" concerts.
 All the young musicians started accumulating accolades in New York and elsewhere, and 1980 saw the New York Lincoln Center Debut of this "Remarkable Assemblage of Pianists" (Allen Hughes, New York Times).
 The Schrade-James daughter, Lynelle James, arrived in 1985 and joined the concerts at age five (appearing in New York with the family's 25th anniversary Lincoln Center concert), and son Christopher arrived in 1990, also joining the concerts at age five (and appearing in the year 2000 at Lincoln Center).

 Though all family members are kept busy with individual concerts, recording, teaching, conducting, and other pursuits (with Christopher James becoming the family's first dedicated cellist!), Sevenars is still run by Schrades and Jameses, with love and devotion.
-Despite the severe blows of losing beloved Robelyn Schrade-James in 2014, and founders Robert and Rolande Schrade in 2015, we are determined to continue the beautiful legacy they created with us all - and with you, our most wonderful and loyal audiences!
+Despite the severe blows of losing beloved Robelyn Schrade-James in 2014, founders Robert and Rolande Schrade in 2015, Randolph Schrade in 2022, and David James in 2024, just this May, we are determined to continue the beautiful legacy they created with us all - and with you, our most wonderful and loyal audiences!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~